 Shipping and transport costs often account for a considerable percentage of the final product price.
-By using predictive analytics, it is possible to determine optimal shipping frequency and quantity to meet demand while minimizing costs.
+By using predictive analysis, it is possible to determine optimal shipping frequency and quantity to meet high demand while reducing expenses.

 Predictive route planning can determine the fastest routes considering congestion, distance, weather, and drop-off points.
-Additionally, intelligent monitoring of fuel consumption, tire pressure, driving style, and vehicle condition can reduce overall costs.
+Additionally, intelligent monitoring of fuel consumption, tire pressure, driving style, and vehicle condition can minimize overall costs.

 Trade promotion optimization

 Trade promotion optimization (TPO) is the process of utilizing integrated goals, factoring in promotion and supply constraints, via predictive analytics to create continuously improving trade promotion, strategies, and results.

 TPO assists organizations to tweak their operational models to become more beneficial and profitable, as stated in this Deloitte report, "A state of the art trade promotion framework links promotion strategy to continuous execution tracking."

 An example of trade promotion in practice is the fruit snack company Welch’s.
 In 2017, they turned to TPO to help rectify low promotional ROI, siloed planning, and poor budget adherence.

 Over a 10-week planning period, they identified areas of ineffective trade spend and moved from manual planning to automated, predictive analytics-based planning.
 The outcome of this saw the company’s trade investment ROI surge by 16%.